Homepage / Bullion Coins: Russian Bullion

 On December 26, 1991, the Soviet Union was formally dissolved and the Russian Federation was established as an independent country.

-Central Bank of the Russian Federation
+Central Bank of the

 Bank of Russia

-The disbandment of the State Bank of the USSR was followed by changes in the chart of accounts, the establishment of a network of Central Bank cash settlement centers to establish and to set-up the official exchange rates of foreign currencies against the ruble, the new Central Bank of Russia began to buy and sell foreign currency in the market.
+After the disbandment of the State Bank of the USSR, the Bank of Russia created a new chart of accounts and established a network of cash settlement centers for the Bank of Russia to establish and set up the official exchange rates of foreign currencies against the Russian ruble.

-According to the constitution, the Bank of Russia is an independently run entity, with the primary responsibility of protecting the stability of the national currency, the ruble.
+According to the constitution, the Bank of Russia is an independently run entity with the primary responsibility of protecting the stability of the national currency, the ruble.

 Goznak